openshift/hive/docs/using-hive.md

       region: us-east-1
 ```

-It's also important to include any other configurations that may be in place in the original clusters' ClusterDeployment, such as `certificateBundles` settings or `controlPlaneConfig` settings as these are leveraged by certman-operator if in use.
-It's a good idea to compare your adoption manifest to your existing ClusterDeployment manifest.
-Any new secret refs added to your adoption manifest will require correlating secrets to live on the adopting cluster in the correct namespace.

 ### Adopting with hiveutil

-_NOTE: If you have any customizations outside of the sample manfiest (Privatelink, certificate configurations), the `hiveutil` method may not encompass all those._

 [hiveutil](hiveutil.md) is a development focused CLI tool which can be built from the hive repo.
 To adopt a cluster specify the following flags: